peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 File > New > Create from Aeon Timeline 2…
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open a file dialog to select a timeline.
-If no noveltree project with
+If no novelibre project with
 the timeline’s file name exists, create a new one from the timeline.

 Control conversion